RAPiD: Reward-Guided Consistency Distillation of Diffusion Planners for Real-Time Autonomous Driving: Conclusion

 \section{Conclusion}

-This work addresses the computational inefficiency and stochastic behavior of diffusion-based trajectory planning through efficient policy distillation.
-By extracting a deterministic policy from a pretrained DiffusionPlanner model and training with PDM-based safety scoring, our approach generates safe, comfortable trajectories while achieving real-time inference in complex traffic scenarios.
-Evaluation on nuPlan and interPlan benchmarks demonstrates that our method achieves the highest non-reactive nuPlan scores and aggregate interPlan scores among learning-based methods, while delivering an 8× speedup in inference time (12.41 ms versus 100.91 ms per trajectory) compared to the diffusion baseline.
+This work addresses the computational inefficiency and stochastic behavior of diffusion-based trajectory planning through efficient multimodal policy distillation.
+Rather than extracting a single deterministic action, which collapses the teacher's multimodality and limits reactive closed-loop performance, we distill a pretrained DiffusionPlanner model into a few-step consistency student and deploy it with critic best-of-$K$ selection, preserving the teacher's behavioral diversity while training with PDM-based safety scoring.
+By anchoring the student to the prior's probability-flow ODE (Ordinary Differential Equation), generated trajectories remain within the support of valid driving behaviors, and the 2-step sampler reads out where the denoiser is accurate, yielding safe and comfortable trajectories at real-time inference.
+Evaluation on nuPlan and interPlan benchmarks demonstrates that our method matches the diffusion teacher on the non-reactive nuPlan splits and generalizes strongly among learning-based methods on interPlan, while delivering a $5.5\times$ speedup in complete-pipeline inference latency (18.41 ms versus 100.91 ms) compared to the diffusion baseline.
+On the reactive splits our method remains competitive with the teacher, with a small difference in score.
 Our work provides a practical pathway for deploying efficient, safety-focused planning systems in real-world autonomous driving by leveraging pretrained diffusion models without requiring costly training from scratch, bridging the gap between diffusion model expressiveness and the latency requirements of production autonomous vehicles.

 [{

 { \bfseries Supplementary Material } }]